Crime in Colombia: Cali

-Between 1 January and 1 June 2011 there were 923 intentional homicides in the inner city of Cali, which is considered a 5% increase compared to 2010.
-The surge in violence in Cali in 2011 has partly been attributed to what has been described as an ongoing 'mafia war' between the 'neo-paramilitary' groups Los Rastrojos and the Usuga Clan.
+Between January and June 2011 there were 923 homicides in the inner city of Cali, which is a 5% increase compared to 2010.
+The surge in violence in Cali in 2011 was partly attributed to what was described as an ongoing 'mafia war' between the 'neo-paramilitary' groups Los Rastrojos and Usuga Clan.
 Los Rastrojos are considered the 'heirs' of the Cali Cartel and the Usuga Clan have their roots in Colombia's atlantic coast.
-Los Rastrojos are accused of committing at least 80 murders in Cali in 2011.
+Los Rastrojos were accused of committing at least 80 murders in Cali in 2011.

 According to Colombia's most influential weekly magazine, Semana, there are over 1,700 assassins working for various groups in the city.

 As of 2011 urban militias, known as Milicias Populares, of the Revolutionary Armed Forces of Colombia are active in the city and surrounding areas.
-Local civilians and foreigners have been advised by the DAS to take caution due to the risk of planted bombs and kidnappings.
+Locals and foreigners have been advised by the DAS to take caution due to the risk of planted bombs and kidnappings.

-The metropolitan police and the army have taken action to stop several high-profile bomb attacks against military and administrative centers in recent years, such as the multiple FARC attacks against Cali's Palace of Justice in 2008 and 2010.
-These FARC militias in the Cali metropolitan area are thought to number more than 1000, and have caused serious concern among the authorities as they have stepped up activity in 2011.
+The metropolitan police and the army have taken action to stop high-profile bomb attacks against military and administrative centers, such as the FARC attacks against Cali's Palace of Justice in 2008 and 2010.
+These FARC militias in the Cali metropolitan area are thought to number more than 1000, and have caused serious concern among the authorities as they stepped up activity in 2011.

-In 2016 and 2017, Cali experienced a great drop in homicide rate, lowering to 51 per 100,000 inhabitants.
+In 2016 and 2017, Cali experienced a drop in homicide rate, lowering to 51 per 100,000 inhabitants.